Based in Banbury, Oxfordshire

 In 2001 Grant began to ride for Monty Roberts on his European Tours.
 He remembers, ‘It was a great honour to ride for Mr Roberts and I relish the opportunities he has provided for me, both in the UK and abroad.
 Every demonstration was an opportunity to learn and I grabbed it with open hands’.

-Grant’s place is now an established yard near Banbury, Oxfordshire where he takes in young and problem horses to be trained using the non-violent concepts he has learnt and continues to study and promote.
+Grant’s home is now an established yard near Banbury, Oxfordshire where he takes in young and problem horses to be trained using the non-violent concepts he has learnt and continues to study and promote.
 He has truly made horses his life and the love of his work shines through in every demonstration he gives and horse that he works with.

 Based in Liskeard, Cornwall